homieiot/convention/convention.md

 ## Introduction

-​The Homie convention is a standardized framework designed to facilitate the communication and integration of Internet of Things (IoT) devices using the [MQTT protocol](https://mqtt.org).
+​The Homie convention is an open standard framework designed to facilitate the communication and integration of Internet of Things (IoT) devices using the [MQTT protocol](https://mqtt.org).